 Nightguard/Occlusal guard/Occlusal splint

 There are several reasons and occlusal guard can be recommended.
 Patients who are big teeth grinders or who clench their teeth at night are one of the biggest reasons we recommend them.
-During sleep some people subconciously will grind or clench their teeth.
+During sleep some people subconsciously will grind or clench their teeth.
 Over time this causes the teeth to wear down and potentially chip and fracture.
 While the appliance can help reduce the amount of grinding or clenching it does not always get rid of it completely.
 The appliance serves to protect the natural teeth from wearing down.
 These appliances can be fabricated for either the upper or lower jaw and normally are worn only at nighttime while you are sleeping.

-Dr. Baldwin and Dr. Petersen recommend using a mouthguard during any activity that could result in a blow to the face or mouth.
+Dr. Baldwin and Dr. Burnham recommend using a mouthguard during any activity that could result in a blow to the face or mouth.
 The custom mouthguards that we fabricate here at our office fit more snug than your normal boil-&-bite mouthguards, making it easy to talk and breath while you are wearing it.
 A properly fitted mouthguard can help prevent broken teeth and injuries to the lips, tongue, face or jaw.
 Athletic mouthguards typically cover the upper teeth.
 If you wear braces or another fixed dental appliance on your lower jaw, your dentist may suggest a mouth protector for these teeth as well.
 A properly fitted mouthguard may be especially important for people who wear braces or have fixed bridge work.
 A blow to the face could damage the brackets or other fixed orthodontic appliances.
 They also provide a barrier between the braces and your cheek or lips, limiting the risk of soft tissue injuries.

 There are three types of athletic mouthguards: